 A key aim of the project was to extend SSO to as many applications as possible, to provide a ‘unified SSO’ experience; the university was operating three SSO technologies covering different categories of applications (internal external and UKAMF), so it was essential that SSO could be provided to all applications via PingFederate.
 Also, the university wanted ‘seamless SSO’ where possible, meaning that once a user had authenticated to their computer, there would be no need for further logins.

-The solution was deployed into production in a resilient and redundant configuration across fifteen days in October and November 2015.
-In the initial phase, SSO was provide to five instances of Moodle, Office365, Papercut, Webex and EZProxy, with additional applications to follow in a later phase.
-The PingOne launchpad for students is scheduled to go into production before Christmas 2015.
+The solution was deployed into production in a resilient and redundant configuration across fifteen days.
+In the initial phase, SSO was provide to five instances of Moodle, Office365, Papercut, WebEx and EZProxy, with additional applications to follow in a later phase.

 The integration went well, with PingFederate’s wide array of integration kits proving crucial in enabling federated SSO with applications, common in the higher education sector, which do not natively support a recognized federation protocol; for example, the Apache integration kit was the key to providing SAML based SSO to Papercut.